Cotter45/Cotter45/README.md

 ## Welcome!

-Hi I'm Sean - Self-taught programmer who recently graduated App Academy's 24 week, full-stack Javascript / Python bootcamp.
+Hi I'm Sean -

 I’m a person who, like many others, took a while to discover what my drive was in life.
 What turned out to be a big surprise to me, wasn’t to many others.
-I absolutely love to create, with any tool I can get my hands on.
-From a pencil drawing to a heavy civil construction site or a full stack web app.
+I absolutely love to create - with any tool I can get my hands on.
+From a pencil drawing to installing 60" concrete pipe on a heavy civil construction site or a full stack web app.
 I take deep pride in the successful application of skills I’ve earned in creative problem solving and continue to hone my crafts with a passion.

 I love being part of a team and learning collaboratively.
 If you are looking for someone to bounce ideas off of or need someone to dive in the deep with, let’s connect!